Skip to content

 What prerequisites are needed before implementing HR tech demand generation?

-Clean CRM data, defined ideal client profile with stakeholder roles, and sales team alignment on new qualification criteria.
-You also need commitment to content production.
-Stakeholder-specific demand generation requires 40% more content than generic approaches, but drives significantly higher engagement and conversion rates.
-Without proper foundation, demand generation becomes expensive lead generation.
+You need clean CRM data, a defined ideal client profile with stakeholder roles mapped out, and genuine sales team alignment on new qualification criteria.
+Commitment to content production is equally critical.
+Stakeholder-specific demand generation requires 40% more content than generic approaches, but drives significantly higher engagement and conversion rates across the committee.
+Skip the foundation, and demand generation becomes expensive lead generation with a fancier name.

 Ready to reduce your HR tech sales cycle and increase pipeline conversion?
 Get an HR technology demand generation audit from The Starr Conspiracy.
 We'll analyze your current approach and identify the specific committee dynamics slowing your deals.